Menu

 Access to range of curriculum PE CPD courses

 These are developed in conjunction with the Lancashire PE advisory service.
 Access to a minimum of two locally delivered courses.
-See Appendix One for further details.
+ECT development is high priority and where any staff feel a need for training.

 Included in core package